 Has your child ever been hospitalized for mental health reasons?
 If so, when and where?

-What sorts of play or activities have increased your child’s sense of well being?
+What sorts of play or activities have increased your child’s sense of well-being?
 What is your child into currently?

 What else?

 What else would you like to express?
 Or like us to be aware of?